TomBayne/HackTheBox-CTF-Notes/00 HackTheBox Writeups/Boxes/Windows/Medium/Scrambled.md

 ## Privilege Escalation

 Privilege Escalation in this box involves the unknown service on Port 4411.
 From browsing the shares available to the MiscSvc user, the `.exe` and `.dll` for this service is located in `C:/Shares/IT/Apps/Sales Order Client`.

-Download these files and open the with `DnSpy`.